Civil partnership in the United Kingdom: Responses from churches

 Civil partnerships were introduced to allow same-sex couples almost identical advantages to marriage without using the word, and were designed to sidestep opposition from Christian churches, especially the Church of England and Catholic Church, which regarded the initiative as undermining conventional marriage.

 On 17 February 2011, the UK Government announced its intention to remove the legal barrier to civil partnerships being registered on religious premises by implementing section 202 of the Equality Act 2010, and ran a consultation on this proposal from 31 March to 23 June 2011, and published a summary of its findings on 4 November 2011.
-The Marriages and Civil Partnerships (Approved Premises) (Amendment) Regulations 2011 came into force on December 2011.
+The Marriages and Civil Partnerships (Approved Premises) (Amendment) Regulations 2011 came into force in December 2011.
 This voluntary provision allowed religious organisations that wish to do so to host civil partnership registrations on their religious premises.
 Faith groups which have applied to have their premises approved for the registration of civil partnerships include the Society of Friends (Quakers), Spiritualists, Unitarians, and United Reformed Church.
 The first civil partnership to be registered in a place of worship in the UK was at Ullet Road Unitarian Church, Liverpool, on 6 May 2012.